content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 **Step 1:**

--   In the Command line prompt, add the URL to specify the remote Github repo to which we would want to push the files.
+-   In Gitbash, add the URL to specify the remote Github repo to which we would want to push the files.

 **syntax:** git remote add origin remote_repo_URL